tripsdoc/Galade/README.md

 # Configuration

-Change `google-service.json` in `app` folder with the one you use in firebase
+Add your google configuration, `google-service.json` in `app` folder with the one you use in firebase

 # Screenshot